vmaerten/jetbrains-file-nesting/README.md

 ## Installation

-Install from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/XXXXX-file-nesting-config) or search for "File Nesting Config" in your IDE's plugin settings.
+Install from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/29503-file-nesting) or search for "File Nesting" in your IDE's plugin settings.

 ## Usage